actXc/moodle_filter_botr/README.md

 ##Set up:
 1. go to site administration -> plugin -> filter ->cdn filter
 2. add you credentials etc.
-3. enable the filter where it is needed
+3. enable the filter where it is needed, by default the cdn filter is disabled.
+You can change this under Plugins > Filters.
+The plugin in can be activated for every entity or for a whole course etc.

 Report your experience here